Ex-accounting executive avoids prison in Madoff fraud case

 Konigsberg has forfeited more than $4 million of commissions his firm received for Madoff clients.

-Prosecutors said Konigsberg aided the investigation into Madoff’s longtime bank, JPMorgan Chase & Co.
+Prosecutors said Konigsberg aided the investigation into Madoff’s longtime bank, JPMorgan Chase & Co (JPM.N).
 The bank agreed in January 2014 to pay $2.6 billion to resolve criminal and civil claims related to Madoff.

 Fifteen defendants including Madoff have been convicted in connection with the fraud.